anmartins/tech-airtasker/README.md

 I'm assuming that the testers can download the code and run it locally, as I've created two ways of operating.
 One runs through a thread pool, while the other only uses the main thread.

-The app assumes 3 arguments period, requestLimit, time between requests and these can be configured on the main function.
+The app assumes 3 arguments: period, requestLimit, time between requests and these can be configured on the main function.

+The request logic is mocked up only at the app level.
+The rate limiter is agnostic of it's usages.